 To get your company’s “fun place to work” reputation back, you need to encourage your employees to engage in activities where they often communicate with each other.
-You may create a “virtual hangout” where the employees can chat.
-The main intention of this is to build an atmosphere where the employees feel a sense of community to increase their teamwork.
+For example, you may create a “virtual hangout” where the employees can chat.
+This is to build an atmosphere where the employees feel a sense of community to increase their teamwork.
 You can also hold a virtual team lunch by getting food delivered to employees’ homes.

 2- Successfully Utilize Accessible Tools and Technology

 Using tools to connect and work together can bring out the efficiency of the employees.
 Tools and technology like email, videoconferencing, emails, and text can enable the employees to connect.
 Technology like HR management software, automated payroll software, and online attendance systems can make the workplace more productive.
-Project management software like Trello or Wrike can be put to fair use too.
+Project management software like Trello or Wrike can also be put to fair use.

 3- Understand Everyone’s Efforts to Adjust to a New Working Environment.

 In pandemic conditions, transferring from a physical office to a virtual one is time-consuming.
 Unlike the “old normal” where employees could sit in a co-working space or a coffee shop to complete their work, they are completely trapped in their homes.
 Everyone’s residence is not the same.
 Many employees share their workspace with their life partners, roommates, or family.
-They are adjusting to working despite being interrupted by their spouses, children, or parents.
+They adjust to working despite being interrupted by their spouses, children, or parents.
 With these efforts, the employees face the stress of social distancing, isolation, and the whole idea of a pandemic.
 Many employees might be going through some financial crises because of the economic cutoffs.
 None of their problems should be disregarded.
 One should understand that despite all these issues, the employees are trying to complete their work.
 The superiors should help the employees reduce their stress.

 4- Hold onto Proper Communication.